WELCOME TO THE OFFICE OF THE VICE PRESIDENT WEBSITE

 The Office of the Vice President (OVP) is a constitutional office established under Article of the Constitution of Zambia Act No. 1 of 2016 which states that: “There shall be a Vice President of the Republic of Zambia. ”The Statutory functions of the Office of the Vice President are derived from the Government Gazette Notice Number 6526 of November, 2016.

-The 2017 Food Security and Livelihood Assessment was undertaken and translated into the 2017/18 Response and Recovery Action Plan whose implementation commenced in September 2017 and will end in March, 2018.
+The 2017 Food Security and Livelihood Assessment was undertaken and translated into the 2017/18 Response and Recovery Action Plan whose implementation commenced in September 2017 and ended in March, 2018.

 - The Unit listed and Screened 1,933 traders that were operating at City Market.
-Out of this number 832 were affected and 225 had their shops looted while 876 were not affected by the either the inferno or looting.
+Out of this number 832 were affected and 225 had their shops looted while 876 were not affected neither by the inferno nor looting.

-- Following this DMMU has been coordinating the recovery and reconstruction of two markets through the Build Back Better project.
-This is being done in conjunction with cooperating partners such as Zambia Army, Zambia National Service.
+- Following this, DMMU has been coordinating the recovery and reconstruction of two markets through the Build Back Better Project.
+This is being done in conjunction with cooperating partners such as Zambia Army and Zambia National Service.

 - The second market is the Soweto annex where the Platform is ready for construction of the super structure and awaiting funding for the project.